hans-mayer/synflood.c/README.md

 our own custom TCP SYN packets we need to use raw sockets (see raw(7)) and raw sockets can only be created by a superuser.

-This is a fork from https://github.com/Hypro999/synflood.c written by Hemanth V. Alluri

-As his repository is archived I was not able to create a pull request.
-Therefore I created a new repository.

 ```